ctl43/TiMEstamp/README.md

 This workflow estimates insertion timepoints for all RepeatMasker annotations using an MSA from `multiz470way`.
 It is optimized for speed and memory efficiency and is recommended when the number of annotations exceeds ~50,000, where per-locus inspection becomes impractical.
 The trade-off is that it does not evaluate locus-specific availability (unlike Workflow 2); however, for family- or class-level transposable element analyses it captures overall evolutionary trends with sufficient accuracy.
 See Supplementary Figure 2 in the original paper.

-Note: Currently, the logic implemented in `get_timepoint_fast` is tailored for the multiz470way dataset.
+Note: Currently, the logic implemented in `get_timepoint_fast` is tailored for the multiz470way dataset together with `dataset/464_species.nh`.
 Future updates will improve its flexibility to support additional multiple sequence alignment datasets.

 ```r
 # Define a working directory